Xanthus1/todo-app-backend/README.md

 This project is the backend API using NodeJS/Express for a todo list application.
 It requires a MongoDB database to connect to, as well as a frontend for user interaction: https://github.com/Xanthus1/todo-app-react

 This project was initially created following this tutorial, with some changes and new features: https://codingthesmartway.com/the-mern-stack-tutorial-building-a-react-crud-application-from-start-to-finish-part-1/.
-Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Demo